-Here’s a list of online lenders that offered PPP financing before the application closed.
-Just keep in mind that these lenders don’t offer SBA disaster loans — you’ll need to apply for those directly on the Small Business Administration’s disaster website, if they become available again.
+Here’s a list of online lenders that are offering PPP financing again.
+Keep in mind that these lenders don’t offer SBA disaster loans — you’ll need to apply for those directly on the Small Business Administration’s disaster website.

 Step 4: Prepare for the application

 If you don’t see an application on the lender’s website, call customer service to find out how to apply and what documents you need to upload.
 At a minimum, you’ll likely need to provide verification of payroll costs — such as a W-2 — as well as 1099 forms and utility bills.

 If your business has more than one owner with at least a 20% stake in the company, come up with a plan so you can each fill out the appropriate sections of the application.